Metrological/findmypi/README.md

 # findmypi
-Simple Discovery of the Pi using WPE DIAL
+Simple Discovery of the Pi using WPE

-    npm install
     node findmypi.js